Residential Program

 This program serves 16 boys between the ages of 16 and 17 who present with significant mental health needs and with severe behavioral and emotional dysregulation.
 Youth in this program have committed non-violent felonies that New York State’s Raise the Age legislation allows for referral to family court.

-This program provides services for 18 girls who present with a history of trauma and a mental health disorder including diagnosis related to a disturbance of conduct.
-Children in this program typically have a history of being unable to progress in community based services or regular institutional programming and require a higher level of care.
-The long term goal of treatment is fostering personal responsibility through the development of increased self-awareness, healthy relationships, conflict resolution and more effective coping skills.
+This program provides services for 18 girls who present with a history of trauma and a mental health disorder, including a diagnosis related to a disturbance of conduct.
+Children in this program typically have a history of being unable to progress in community-based services or regular institutional programming and require a higher level of care.
+The long-term goal of treatment is fostering personal responsibility through the development of increased self-awareness, healthy relationships, conflict resolution, and more effective coping skills.

 Community Based